Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

-Half-day city sightseeing in Athens: Local Guide, Visit to the Acropolis, Visit to the Parthenon, Visit to the Acropolis Museum
+Half-day city sightseeing in Athens: Local Guide, Visit to the Acropolis, Sightseeing stop at the Parthenon, Visit to the Acropolis Museum

 'Zafiro Experience' interactive Greek dancing dinner show with Dora Stratou dancers: Round-trip transfers

-Visit to the archaeological site of Delphi, Delphi Archaeological Museum, Crossing of the Gulf of Corinth via the Rion-Antirion Fixed Link Bridge, Overnight ferry Patras-Bari
+Visit to the archaeological site of Delphi, Visit to Delphi's Archaeological Museum, Crossing of the Gulf of Corinth via the Rion-Antirion Fixed Link Bridge, Overnight ferry Patras-Bari

-Visit to the ruins of Pompeii, Pompeii guide
+Visit to the excavated Roman city of Pompeii, Pompeii guide

 Hydrofoil Sorrento-Capri, Local Guide, Round-trip Capri funicular, Hydrofoil Capri-Naples, Visit to Capri's Gardens of Augustus

 Rome City Sightseeing: Local Guide, Visits to the Colosseum and the Roman Forum, Visit to the Vatican Museums, Headset receiver for the Vatican sites, Visit to the Sistine Chapel, Visit to St. Peter's Basilica, Stroll on Piazza Navona, Visit to the Pantheon

 Optional Dinner with music